Trusted WordPress tutorials, when you need them most.

 Wordfence firewall

 When you first activate Wordfence, their firewall is in learning mode.
 It learns how you and other users access your WordPress website.
-During this time several firewall rules are not applied to make sure that legitimate website users are not accidentally blocked.
+During this time, several firewall rules are not applied to ensure that legitimate website users are not accidentally blocked.

 Sucuri Website Application Firewall

-Sucuri offers a cloud-based website application firewall, which means that it blocks suspicious traffic even before it reaches your hosting server.
+Sucuri offers a cloud-based website application firewall, which blocks suspicious traffic even before it reaches your hosting server.

-To use the firewall, you will need to change your domain name’s DNS settings.
-This change would allow all your website traffic to go through Sucuri’s servers.
+To use the firewall, you must change the DNS settings of your domain name.
+This change will allow all your website traffic to go through Sucuri’s servers.

 There is no basic or extended mode.
-Once setup is complete, Sucuri’s WAF would start protecting your website from malicious requests, DDOS attacks, and password guessing attempts.
+Once setup is complete, Sucuri’s WAF will protect your website from malicious requests, DDOS attacks, and limit login attempts.

-They have a robust machine learning algorithm that is sophisticated enough to prevent false positives.
+It also has a robust machine-learning algorithm that is sophisticated enough to prevent false positives.

-Sucuri does let you go from High Security mode to Paranoid mode when you experience DDoS.
-This makes sure that your website server doesn’t crash.
+Sucuri lets you go from high-security mode to paranoid mode when you experience DDoS.
+This ensures that your website server doesn’t crash.

 Winner: Sucuri